tilteng/api-style-guide/README.md

 ...
 ```

-### Don't mix Moose and Exporter

-Packages should be either object-oriented or functional - don't mix styles.
-Keeping Moose and Exporter separate also helps to handle weird edge-cases when using `namespace::autoclean`.

 ### Always make classes immutable

 We should always be making classes immutable at the very bottom of our class definitions.
 Even if [MOP](https://metacpan.org/pod/Class::MOP) (Meta-Object Protocol, or metaprogramming) is to be utilized, it is still preferable to explicitly mark a class as mutable, and then back to immutable once those MOP operations are complete.